ttuygun/midi-rnn/README.md

 # clone this repo
 git clone https://github.com/brannondorsey/midi-rnn.git

+# Create a new conda environment with python 3.5
+conda create -n mini-rnn-env pip python=3.5

+# Activate the environment
+conda activate mini-rnn-env

 # Install the dependencies.
 You may need to prepend sudo to
 # this command if you get an error
 pip install -r requirements.txt